 Disability football is a socially constructed practice.
-In order to provide analysis beyond description, we sought to undertake an assessment of performance management that was informed by a disability studies perspective.
+In order to provide analysis beyond description we sought to undertake an assessment of performance management that was informed by a disability studies perspective.
 Our first key concept is Ableism which is "the ideology of ability, constitut[ing] a form of cultural imperialism" (Silva & Howe, 2019, p.
-3) that creates and maintains attitudes, systems and procedures facilitated by individuals and organizations to foster actions that favour non-disabled people.
-Brittain et al. (2020) suggest that ableism can frame "both the impact of the environment and societal attitudes as forms of social oppression that can lead to barriers to participation" (p.
+3) that creates and maintains attitudes, systems and procedures facilitated by individuals and organizations to foster actions that favor non-disabled people.
+Brittain et al., (2020) suggest that ableism can frame "both the impact of the environment and societal attitudes as forms of social oppression that can lead to barriers to participation" (p.
 210).
 This is particularly applicable to organizational analysis as Brittain et al. go further to indicate that ableism acts as a regulatory mechanism that values everything by normative ideas and in doing so reinforces inequitable power relations.
-An example of this was revealed by Howe (2007) when a mainstream sports organization was reluctant to integrate their parasport partner because of fears of diluting their funding pot - this fear being a manifestation of negative attitudes towards PwD.
-Recent work by Christiaens and Brittain (2021) suggested that voluntary sports clubs believed they were being inclusive by incorporating opportunities for the participation of PwD, but the authors demonstrated the subtleties of ableism in revealing that participation alone does not amount to inclusion.
-Ouestions have been raised over whether the sector is run by PwD or for PwD - the consequence of the latter implies that PwD can be service users only, relegating them to positions of moderate or little power (Kappelides & Spoor, 2019).
-This further marginalizes PwD from view and negates the ability for cultures of disability to potentially inform the wider, normativedominant cultures that inhabit many of our institutions (Goodley, 2014).
+An example of this was revealed by Howe (2007) when a mainstream sports organization was reluctant to integrate their para-sport partner because of fears of diluting their funding pot - this fear being a manifestation of negative attitudes towards PwD.
+Questions have been raised over whether the sector is run by PwD, or for PwD - the consequence of the latter implies that PwD can be service users only, relegating them to positions of moderate or little power (Kappelides & Spoor, 2019).
+This further marginalizes PwD from view and negates the ability for cultures of disability to potentially inform the wider. normative-dominant cultures that inhabit many of our institutions (Goodley, 2014).
 The concept of ableism aligns with our social model, UN CRPWD informed approach in that devalues PwD and leads to "segregation, social isolation, and social policies [...] that can limit opportunities for full societal participation" (Brittain et al., 2020, p.
 212).